Project4Dimensions/logic/README.md

 ## Why logic?

-logic is a whimsical space to learn and explore logic and grammar.
+logic—a whimsical space to learn and explore logic and grammar.
 Have a look at these eclectic pursuits:

 [`Geoffrey K. Pullum web`][1]